Nevada City Rancheria

 The Nevada City Rancheria was the federally recognized land and name of the Nisenan Native American people in Northern California.
 The Rancheria land was obtained in 1887 by Tribal Chief Charley Cully.
 When he died in 1911, the land allotment was converted by an executive order of President Woodrow Wilson into the Nevada City Rancheria.

 Termination

-As part of Indian termination policy in California, the California Rancheria Termination Acts in the 1950s and 1960s illegally terminated dozens of Rancherias.
+As part of Indian termination policy in California, the California Rancheria Termination Acts in the 1950s and 1960s terminated dozens of Rancherias.
 Many have since regained their federal recognition.
 In 1983, 17 northern California tribes were restored through a class action settlement in the case Hardwick v United States but the Rancheria was not included in the paperwork.